Descanonge/neba/docs/source/datasets.rst

 This package has a submodule :mod:`~data_assistant.data` to ease the creation and management of multiple dataset with different file format, structure, etc. that can all depend on various parameters.
 Each new dataset is specified by creating a new subclass of :class:`~.DataManagerBase`.
-It possess different *modules* that each cover some
+It possess different *modules* that each cover some functionality:
-functionality:

-* :class:`params_manager<.ParamsManagerAbstract>` manages the parameters of the dataset
+* :class:`params_manager<.ParamsManagerAbstract>` manages the parameters of the dataset.
+The :class:`default<.ParamsManager>` uses a simple dictionary.
 * :class:`source<.SourceAbstract>` finds and manages the data sources: files, data stores, remote resources, etc.
 * :class:`loader<.LoaderAbstract>` loads data from these sources into python,